MAT2400 – Real Analysis

 Recommended previous knowledge

-4 hours of lectures and 2 hours of problem solving in plenum per week.
-In addition there will be exercise solving groups during the week, with guidance available.
+4 hours of lectures and 2 hours of exercises sessions per week.

 The number of groups offered can be adjusted during the semester, depending on attendance.